babyloniaapp/docs/logs.md

 <hr/>

+31.12.22 – We bought back 2000 $BABY token today and added $20 of liquidity to the Pancakeswap. <br/>

+---

 30.12.22 – Finally yesterday our farming contract with Ampleswap has ended, that was a terrible experience for Babylonia, people over there did not provide any liquidity just farmed and minted BABY token which cost us about $2000 of buybacks in past 3 months.<br/>

 ---